 The Rockies is rich in resources and it has a history of various industries from Timber, water, limestone, to sandstone.
 The mountains provide important materials the city needs for its infrastructure, as well as economic development.

 About Banff National Park

-Banff National Park is Canada’s oldest national park in Alberta’s Rocky Mountains, covering an area of very 6,641 square kilometers.
+Banff National Park is Canada’s oldest national park in Alberta’s Rocky Mountains, covering an area of 6,641 square kilometers.
 The mountainous terrain includes many lakes, glaciers, ice fields, coniferous forests, and alpine landscapes.
-The Icefields Parkway extends from Lake Louise to Jasper National Park in the north; Lake Banff townsite serves as a gateway, welcoming tourists from all over the world.
+The Icefields Parkway extends from Lake Louise to Jasper National Park in the north; the Lake Banff townsite serves as a gateway, welcoming tourists from all over the world.

 There are a number of lakes in the park with stunning views, featuring tourist attractions, hotels and resorts, and fun activities all year round.
 Lake Louise is probably the most well-known location in the park –

 - Two Jack Lake has a man-made lake with a lakeside Campground with a stunning view of Mount Aylmer.
 Why “Two Jack”?
 Because the lake is named after two persons: Jack Stanley, and Jake Watters.

 - Vermilion Lakes offers a wide variety of fish – walleye, musky, perch, sunfish, and bass that is a fisher’s paradise.
 It is a series of lakes located immediately west of Banff and is formed in the Bow River valley.